 Interest-Payment Lifetime Mortgages

-For plans like this, a monthly income is often required in order to be able to meet the interest payments and eligibility is subject to checks.
+For plans like this, a monthly income is often required to be able to meet the interest payments and eligibility is subject to checks.

-This type of plan could work particularly well for those with a decent surplus income who would rather service the interest charged on their lifetime mortgage in order to avoid it rolling up.
-This means that they are able to retain more of the equity in their property which maximises the inheritance that is left behind.
+This type of plan could work particularly well for those with a decent surplus income who would rather service the interest charged on their lifetime mortgage to avoid it rolling up.
+This means that they can retain more of the equity in their property which maximises the inheritance that is left behind.

 Enhanced Lifetime Mortgage